Structure of the Federal Reserve System: Board of Governors

-Jerome Powell, current chairman of the Board of Governors of the Federal Reserve System.
+Kevin Warsh, current chairman of the Board of Governors of the Federal Reserve System.

 The seven-member Board of Governors is the main governing body of the Federal Reserve System.
 It is charged with overseeing the 12 District Reserve Banks and with helping implement national monetary policy.
 Governors are appointed by the president of the United States and confirmed by the Senate for staggered, 14-year terms.
 By law, the appointments must yield a "fair representation of the financial, agricultural, industrial, and commercial interests and geographical divisions of the country", and as stipulated in the Banking Act of 1935, the chairman and vice chairman of the board are two of seven members of the Board of Governors who are appointed by the president from among the sitting governors.
 As an independent federal government agency, the Board of Governors does not receive funding from Congress, and the terms of the seven members of the Board span multiple presidential and congressional terms.
 Members of the Board of Governors function mostly independently.
 The Board is required to make an annual report of operations to the Speaker of the U.S. House of Representatives.
 It also supervises and regulates the operations of the Federal Reserve Banks, and the U.S. banking system in general.

 Membership is by statute limited in term, and a member that has served for a full 14-year term is not eligible for reappointment.
 There are numerous occasions where an individual was appointed to serve the remainder of another member's uncompleted term, and has been reappointed to serve a full 14-year term.
 Since "upon the expiration of their terms of office, members of the Board shall continue to serve until their successors are appointed and have qualified", it is possible for a member to serve for significantly longer than a full term of 14 years.
 The law provides for the removal of a member of the board by the president "for cause".

 For a list of the current members of the board of governors, see Federal Reserve Board of Governors.